(Last Updated on : 13/04/2017)

-The brand new phenomenon, which has started in the world of cricket, has brought quite a colossal change in the traditional concept of the game of cricket.
+The brand new phenomenon of Twenty-20 World Cup Cricket Tournament has started in the world of cricket, has brought quite a massive change in the traditional concept of the game of cricket.
 This new phenomenon is the latest format of cricket called the Twenty20 where the duration of the game has been cut down to 20 overs and this change was done in order to make the game of cricket more exciting.

 The history of the Twenty20 World Cup Cricket Tournament affirms the fact that the new format of cricket named the Twenty20 has been invented just a few years back in England and the father of this format is a person named Nick Borcich.
 As the English people were quite bored with the lengthy County matches and at a time they even became bored with the ODI matches as well, Nick came with the idea to cut down the duration of the game so that the total match can be finished within 3-4 hours.
 The England and Wales Cricket Board (ECB) also liked the idea very much and it arranged the first Twenty20 cricket tournament between the county teams.
 In a particular match of the tournament, there were a large number of spectators came and enjoyed the match.

 As the ECB got considerable success by organizing the tournament, the boards of the other countries also got encouragement and they also started arranging their own Twenty20 cricket tournaments in their countries.
 All of these tournaments in Australia, Pakistan, New Zealand, England and South Africa became popular almost instantly.
 This increasing popularity of the new format of cricket across the world also did persuade the world governing body of Cricket the International Cricket Council (ICC) to think about it seriously and it also decided to organise the first ever Twenty20 World Cup Cricket Tournament in 2007.